AninditaBasu/indica/docs/index.md

 === "In the works :material-playlist-edit:"

-    - Mahabharat API: [An MVP](https://mb-verse.herokuapp.com/) is up but not the API yet
+    - Mahabharat API: A [query service](https://mb-verse.herokuapp.com/) is up but not the API yet.

+	(Due to the [recent GitHub-Heroku incident](https://status.heroku.com/), this query service isn't working at the moment because the oAuth token has been revoked.)

 === "On the roadmap :material-list-status:"